Single-Point-Piercing

 The APP (Association of Professional Piercers), the OPP (Organization of Professional Piercers), as well as the EAPP (European Association of Professional Piercers) concur with the above-mentioned definitions and publicize them accordingly.

--fixed systems, in which the top disc is only rarely exchanged for another one (skindivers).
+There are two main varieties of single-point piercings to distinguish between: - removable systems, which allow the tops to changed (dermal anchors)-fixed systems, in which the top disc is only rarely exchanged for another one (skindivers).

 Marc